 And so, I had to put on my big-girl pants and figure it out myself.
 This was a huge recipe development triumph for me.
 I’ve been trying for ages to make the leap from adapting recipes to creating my own, and apart from some loose ratios, this baby was all mine.
 And I couldn’t believe that it was 90% of the way there on the first try– I was shocked, really.
 The texture was almost there, but it was a touch too cakey for my liking.
 Two interesting things happened in the course of my experiments, one by choice, and one by circumstance: First, I used Soom brand tahini in these cookies, and the company also produces a chocolate tahini– yes, seriously!
-It’s a blend of tahini and chocolate, as you might guess, and since I had a jar that I needed to use before I moved away last spring, I tried the recipe substituting the chocolate product for the regular tahini.
+It’s a sweetened blend of tahini and chocolate, as you might guess, and since I had a jar that I needed to use before I moved away last spring, I tried the recipe substituting the chocolate product for the regular tahini.
 The chocolate gave the cookies the chewiness I was looking for!
 So you can absolutely use chocolate tahini here if you have it on hand or want to purchase it– this is a wonderful use for it.

 The second discovery happened in Israel.
 I had a hard time finding appropriate baking flours there, as they are labeled and categorized very differently than in the U.S. When I first started working on the recipe, I used a combination of all-purpose and bread flours, because several of my favorite cookies use both or in some cases only bread flour.
-All-purpose flour was hard enough to locate there, and among the challah flour, cookie flour, self-rising flour, and many others, none of which were labeled with protein content, I had no idea what to use for “bread” flour.
-So when I made them for dear friends before I left Israel, I used only regular flour; I was surprised that this eliminated the cakiness issue!
+All-purpose flour was hard enough to locate there, and among the challah flour, cookie flour, focaccia flour, self-rising flour, and many others, none of which were labeled with protein content, I had no idea what to use for “bread” flour.
+So when I made them for my friends before I left Israel, I used only regular flour (the closest I could find to all-purpose); I was surprised that this eliminated the cakiness issue!
 The other possible variable was that I didn’t grind a portion of the oats because I didn’t have a food processor.
 While I was very happy with that batch, I wanted to make them one more time back in the States to test out those latter two ingredients, so I used all-purpose flour only, and I did revert back to partially ground oats.
 The result was a thick, chewy, craggy cookie, laced with chocolaty striations (thanks to chopped chocolate rather than chocolate chips), and sprinkled with a touch of flaky sea salt on top to complement all the cookie’s flavors.
 I am so happy to share these Triple Sesame Oatmeal Chocolate Chunk Cookies as my first recipe of 2019!
 Why triple sesame, you ask?
-There is one more small addition that I remembered afterwards– when I was in London last month en route to California, I had a chocolate chip cookie where sesame seeds were folded into the dough, which I had wanted to try here, but I forgot!
+There is one more small addition that I remembered afterwards– when I was in London last month en route to California, I had a chocolate chip cookie where sesame seeds were folded into the dough, which I had wanted to try here, but I forgot.
 I’ll update my photos the next time I make them with the sesame seeds included.
 I really hope you enjoy these, and I wish you a happy, healthy, and delicious year ahead!

 Triple Sesame Oatmeal Chocolate Chunk Cookies